Skip to content

 • Stress can trigger seizures in people with epilepsy

-• Not eating well, low blood sugar
+• Not eating well or low blood sugar

 • Use of certain medications

-• Fevers or other Illnesses
+• Fever or other illness-related symptoms

-• Flashing bright lights or patterns
+• Flashing and/or bright lights or patterns

 Some basic things you can do for someone having a seizure are: